ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

 weight: 99
 ---

 This research was made possible by the generosity of many people who have offered their time, access to their materials and access to their knowledge, to allow me to start putting together the puzzle pieces of Emily's life.
-I apologize to those I have forgotten; these I recall in no particular order: Molly Adams, Barbara Kone, Allan Starkweather, Al Chafee, Donna Eschenbrenner, Ken Rumble, Richard Wines, Margaret Wegener, Bea Szekely, Ted Sobel, Becky Dewitt, Sarah Michelle, Ralph Conant, Carol Coggshall, Alanna Congdon, Rob Bernhardt, Lois Lounsbery, Bea Raponi, Emily Adams, Bill Besemer, Mike Scaglione, Elaine Sapp, Pastor Kayti Dean and the council of Caroline Valley Community Church.
+I apologize to those I have forgotten; these I recall in no particular order: Molly Adams, Barbara Kone, Allan Starkweather, Al Chafee, Donna Eschenbrenner, Betsy Abramson, Linda Tucker, Ken Rumble, Richard Wines, Margaret Wegener, Bea Szekely, Ted Sobel, Becky Dewitt, Sarah Michelle, Ralph Conant, Carol Coggshall, Alanna Congdon, Rob Bernhardt, Lois Lounsbery, Bea Raponi, Emily Adams, Bill Besemer, Mike Scaglione, Elaine Sapp, Pastor Kayti Dean and the council of Caroline Valley Community Church.
 And those throughout the years who preserved precious memories: Gertrude Conant, E. D. Shurter, and Jessie Brewer.

 <!--more-->
 ---